Playing Gracie Darling

 Playing Gracie Darling is an Australian television drama for Paramount+.
-Produced by Curio Pictures, the series follows the events of Gracie Darling and her friends, who haven't seen Gracie since a séance went wrong 27 years ago.
-Joni, her friend, feels like she failed her, and when she receives a mysterious call saying another Darling sibling has disappeared, Joni's haunted by the events of the past catching up to the present.
-The series first aired on 14 August 2025.
+Produced by Curio Pictures, the series follows the disappearance of Gracie Darling, who hasn't been seen since a séance went wrong 27 years ago.
+When her friend Joni learns another Darling sibling has disappeared, Joni is haunted as the events of the past catch up to the present.
+The series premiered on 14 August 2025.

 Plot

 When Joni was 14, her friend Gracie Darling disappeared after a séance went wrong.
 She harbors guilt and hasn't been the same since.
 Joni, now a child psychologist, is still haunted by her past, and when she gets a call from a local cop that another Darling has gone missing after a séance, all the guilt of the past comes to the present.